codeincontext/claudeck/README.md

 5. Repeat endlessly

 Even worse when coding with voice - you're hands-free until Claude needs approval.

-**The Solution**: Dedicated hardware buttons that work regardless of what's on your screen.

 ✅ **Control Claude without focus** - Work in any app while Claude runs in background
 ✅ **At-a-glance status** - See current model and edit mode with dynamic button icons